 — Laozi/Lao Tzu

-This ancient Chinese philosopher emphasised the importance of humility.
+The ancient Chinese philosopher and king of leadership quotes Lao Tzu emphasised the importance of humility.
 You should be able to perform all of your duties as a leader without needing your efforts to be noticed or praised.

 If you allow your followers to take their credit where it's due, they won’t need you to do so much behind the scenes in the future.

 By crediting your team with their successes, you can empower them into believing that they, too, can be active agents of change within the company.

 4. “It is better to lead from behind and to put others in front, especially when you celebrate victory when nice things occur.
 You take the front line when there is danger.
 Then people will appreciate your leadership.”

 Mandela viewed leadership as a position of great sacrifice.
 Having endured 27 years in jail for fighting for civil rights, his sacrifice paid off when he was later elected to serve as the prime minister of South Africa.